Our thinking

 Territorial scope

-As there are currently no specific laws or regulations in Spain that directly regulate AI, there is no specific territorial scope for such laws.
-Notwithstanding the above, the Spanish Guidelines are addressed to the whole Spanish territory with the objective of achieving consistency, ensuring organization and cohesion, territorial governance and coordination between different administrative spheres, from the national to the local level.
+Likewise, the Spanish Guidelines apply in every Spanish autonomous community, and have the objective of achieving consistency, ensuring organization and cohesion, territorial governance and coordination between different administrative spheres, from the national to the local level.
 It also addresses coordination with regulation and policies at the European level.

 International cooperation focus is reflected in the National AI Strategy, which places special emphasis on promoting participation in international forums such as the Council of Europe or the OECD, as well as through Spain's adherence to European initiatives such as the Digital Agenda for Europe adopted in 2018, the Coordinated Plan on AI 2019-2027, and the White Paper on Artificial Intelligence published in February 2020.